Frequently Asked Questions for Students living in Residences:

 What if I move out of Residence prior to the end of the contracted term(s) and leave the University?

 The balance of your Dining Plan is refundable, subject to a 15% administrative fee applied to the remaining balance.

 How do I find out my balance?

 You can view your balance and transaction history online at www.trentu.ca/mytrent.
 Please select Finances and follow the links for TrentU Card.
 Alternatively, you may ask any cashier to advise you of your current balance.

 What is tax exempt and what is not?

 The Canada Revenue Agency allows qualifying Dining Plans to be exempt from HST for most foods purchased on campus.
 Some items, including pop, chips, chocolate bars, gums, mints, candy and similar “snack foods” will have HST applied if they are purchased either alone or with other “snack” foods and not as part of a meal.
-For example, if you buy a bottle of pop and a bag of chips, both items will have HST applied.
-If you buy a bottle of pop, a bag of chips, and a sandwich, the entire “meal” is tax exempt.
+For example, if you buy a bottle of pop and a bag of chips, both items will have HST applied and therefore your Dining Plan cannot be used for that transaction.
+If you buy a bottle of pop, a bag of chips, and a sandwich, the entire “meal” is tax exempt and the purchase can be made with your Dining Plan.
 To protect the tax exempt status of your Dining Plan, when making purchases that do not qualify for exemption, the value of the purchase, including the tax, is deducted from your Trent Cash balance.
 If in doubt, ask the cashier.
 All food and beverages purchased from vending machines or from the Bookstore are fully taxed and may only be purchased using Trent Cash.